piepdx/pie-cookbook/drafts/working-draft-tactical.md

 As an Accelerator taking equity, Lettered rounds are where you will experience the most dilution of your ownership position, unless you have significant follow-on capital at your disposal for defending your position in the company.

-### Startup

-How, exactly, does one define a startup?
-Well, honestly, we could write a-whole-nother book on that question alone.
-So rather than get into the particulars, we're going to simplify our definitions.

-At a macro level, we tend to define a "startup" as any company that:

-1. Has the potential for exponential growth
-2. Lacks the resources — be it product, staff, capital, experience, market knowledge, business acumen, or otherwise — to fuel that exponential growth
-2. Has yet to experience a significant liquidity event

-For the sake of this book, a "startup" will be any company with whom your Accelerator engages in the activity of acceleration.
-Simple as that.
-It is important to note, however, that we will often use "company" and "startup" interchangeably throughout this book.
-When discussing more established companies such as sponsors and patrons, we will often refer to them as "corporations."

-# tl;dr Your Accelerator is inhabited by Startups.
-And it may be assisted by Corporations.

-### Founder/Cofounder

-Founders — often referred to a Cofounders when part of a founding team — create Startups.
-So Founders are the folks with whom you will be working.
-They're the person or people who were motivated to solve a problem and start a company.
-Often, Founders come in teams, but there are solo Founders, as well.

-Sometimes, Startups have already hired Staff.
-While this does not necessarily preclude them from participating in an Accelerator, we have found that the bulk of the Accelerator's effort is focused on assisting the Founders of the company, rather than the Staff.

-> NOTE: At times, an Accelerator must designate activities as "Founder only" — specifically excluding Staff, Mentors, Advisors, and Investors — to ensure that they create an environment of trust for Founders in the Accelerator environment.
-Managing this exclusivity can be critical to an open and collaborative cohort.

 ### Resident